Seahawks’ once-magical season takes another turn for the worse

 “You see it across the league with teams that keep pounding the football, guys turning stuff down, or missed fits are happening because it’s late in the season.
 At the end of the day, we have to fix this, and we’ve got to bring it, and we know that, and everybody knows that.
 We got a team coming in here Thursday who likes to play like that, and we know that, so it’s got to get fixed.
 Point blank, period.”

 If not, the Seahawks aren’t the team we thought they were.
-Or maybe they actually are the team we thought we were at the beginning, and we were temporarily fooled into thinking they could be something more.
+Or maybe they actually are the team we thought they were at the beginning, and we were temporarily fooled into thinking they could be something more.
 These final four weeks will provide the definitive answer.

 “This game didn’t go at all like we planned,” coach Pete Carroll said to began his postgame news conference.